electric-eloquence/fepper/README.md

 processors and tries to keep the amount of NPMs to download to a minimum, so it does not ship with Stylus (or any other CSS pre/post-processor) configured.
-However, since Stylus allows for this easy sharing of variables, Fepper does ship with a `patternlab-node/source/css-processors/stylus` directory which can be compiled into the stock Pattern Lab CSS by configuring `extend/custom/css-process/css-process~extend.js`.
+However, since Stylus allows for this easy sharing of variables, Fepper does ship with a `patternlab-node/source/css-processors/stylus` directory.
+In order to compile its Stylus into the stock Pattern Lab CSS, run `npm install` in the `extend` directory.
+Then, uncomment the `css-process` tasks in `extend/custom.js`.
 The Stylus files are written in the terse, Python-like, indentation-based syntax; however, the more verbose, CSS-like syntax (with curly braces, colons, and semi-colons) is perfectly valid as well.

+### <a id="extensions"></a>Extensions
+Contributed extensions

+* Install and update contributed extensions with NPM.
+* Add the tasks to `contrib.js` (and `auxiliary/auxiliary_contrib.js` if necessary) in order for Fepper to run them.

+Custom extensions

+* Write custom extensions within an appropriately named directory just under the `custom` directory.
+* They must include a file ending in "~extend.js" in order for Fepper to recognize their tasks.
+* Add the tasks to `custom.js` (and `auxiliary/auxiliary_custom.js` if necessary) in order for Fepper to run them.

 ### <a id="more-documentation"></a>More Documentation
 * [default.pref.yml](https://github.com/electric-eloquence/fepper/blob/master/excludes/default.pref.yml)